tippesi/Atlas-Engine/README.md

 source code and project across all supported platforms.
 The only thing that differs are the build tools.
 >**Note:**
 >Debugging the resulting application in a debug configuration will result in poor performance.
+For more information have a look at the [Hello World](https://github.com/tippesi/Atlas-Engine/wiki/Hello-World) tutorial.
 ### Linux and Windows
 The installation is done using CMake.
 There are two options available: Start a new project with a predefined main file which you can edit.
 The second option is two use the engine as a subproject in an already existing project.